publiccodenet/about/activities/explaining-codebase-stewardship/examples.md

 # What codebase stewardship is

+We help codebases be:

+* collaboratively developed
+* maintained at scale
+* reused widely and sustainable

 To understand codebase stewardship it can be useful to consider perspectives from community, quality, support, and product.